 The war of liberation continued for about nine months, at the end of which war broke out between the Pakistan Armed Forces on the one side and the Indian Armed Forces and the Bangladesh Freedom Fighters on the other.
 On 16 December; 1971 the Pakistan Armed Forces surrendered and Bangladesh became fully liberated.

 Constitution of Bangladesh, 1972:

 Sk.
 Mujibur Ranman was released by the Government of Pakistan in January, 1972 and he returned to Dhaka on 10 January 1972.
-The next day he, in his capacity as the President of Bangladesh, issued the Provisional Constitution of Bangladesh Order, 19722 providing for a parliamentary form of government in the interim period2 and constituting the Constituent Assembly with the members of National Assembly and East Pakistan Provincial Assembly who were elected by the people of East Pakistan in December 1970 for giving, the country a democratic constitution.
+The next day he, in his capacity as the President of Bangladesh, issued the Provisional Constitution of Bangladesh Order, 19722 providing for a parliamentary form of government in the interim period and constituting the Constituent Assembly with the members of National Assembly and East Pakistan Provincial Assembly who were elected by the people of East Pakistan in December 1970, the country a democratic constitution.
 The Constituent Assembly adopted a constitution which came into operation on 16 December 1972, exactly one year after the liberation of Bangladesh.